RayHightower/RayHightower.com/_posts/2016-01-02-jekyll-github-lunrjs.markdown

 * [lunr.js](http://lunrjs.com) to give visitors fast search capabilities.

-The topic was presented at [ChicagoRuby: North Shore](http://www.meetup.com/ChicagoRuby/events/225788039/) on Saturday, January 2, 2016.
+Members of [ChicagoRuby: North Shore](http://www.meetup.com/ChicagoRuby/events/225788039/) gathered on Saturday, January 2, 2016 to share ideas on effective ways to use the tools.
 Slides appear below.

 <!--more-->